riscvarchive/riscv-edk2-platforms/Platform/RaspberryPi/RPi3/Readme.md

 HDMI and the mini-UART serial port can be used for output devices, with mirrored output.
 USB keyboards and the mini-UART serial port can be used as input.

-On a freshly built firmware, the default is to boot the UEFI shell.
-To change the default boot order (for instance to boot uSD media by default) you will need to edit the preferences in _Boot Maintenance Manager_.
+The default for the firmware is to first attempt boot from SD then USB.
+The UEFI Shell can also be accessed by pressing F1.
+To change the boot order you can edit the preferences in the _Boot Maintenance Manager_ menu.

 For additional information about the tested systems and how to set them up, please see [Systems.md](./Systems.md).